rsa17826/vex-plus-plus/readme.md

   - ### info

+    - ### hovered block list

       - **showHoveredBlocksList**: if true will show a list of the blocks under the mouse

+      - ### selected block

+        - **showSelectedBlockId**: adds the id of the current selected block to the hovered block list
+        - **showSelectedBlockPosition**: adds the position of the current selected block to the hovered block list
+        - **showSelectedBlockRotation**: adds the rotation of the current selected block to the hovered block list

+        - ### hovered blocks

+          - **showHoveredBlockId**: adds the id of hovered blocks to the hovered block list
+          - **showHoveredBlockPosition**: adds the position of hovered blocks to the hovered block list
+          - **showHoveredBlockRotation**: adds the rotation of hovered blocks to the hovered block list
           - **showLevelModsWhileEditing**: if true the level modifiers will be shown in the editor
           - **showLevelModsWhilePlaying**: if true the level modifiers will be shown while playing
           - **showUnchangedLevelMods**: if true the level modifiers will be shown even if the value is the same as the default
           - **showLevelLoadingProgressBar**: shows a progress bar for loading levels.
           - **showLevelLoadingBehindProgressBar**: shows the blocks being placed when loading a level. otherwise shows a grey background behind the loading bar instead.
           - **showPathBlockInPlay**: the path block, showing where the path starts, will be visible in play mode.
           - **showPathLineInPlay**: the path line, showing the path attached blocks will travel, will be visible in play mode.
           - **showPathEditNodesInPlay**: the path edit nodes, showing where each segment of the the path is at, will be visible in play mode.

   - ### signal display